Best solar panel deals for UK homes — June 2026

 • Roof orientation and shading (generation potential)

-• System size and component quality
+• System size, battery size and component quality

 Panels, inverters and batteries: what to compare